Human trafficking in Romania: Background in 2009

-Many trafficked people in Romania are of Roma (Gypsy) ethnicity.
+International response

+From 2016 to 2019, Romania identified 2,613 victims of human trafficking (an average of almost 18 people per week); 75% were female and 50% were children.

+In 2021, the Organised Crime Index noted that Romania was one of the top 5 countries in the EU for human trafficking, with most people being moved from Pakistan and the Philippines.

-Prosecution
+Prosecution (2010)

 Romania demonstrated law enforcement efforts over the reporting period; however, it did not report the number of investigations, prosecutions, and convictions obtained against labor trafficking offenders.
 Romania prohibits all forms of trafficking in persons through Law No. 678/2001, which prescribes penalties of three to 15 years' imprisonment.
 These penalties are sufficiently stringent and commensurate with penalties prescribed for other serious crimes, such as rape.
 From 1 February 2014, human trafficking is prohibited through article 210 of the Penal Code.

-In 2009, authorities investigated 759 cases – including some investigations started in 2008, compared with 494 new cases in 2008.
+In 2009, authorities investigated 759 cases - including some investigations started in 2008, compared with 494 new cases in 2008.
 The government prosecuted 303 individuals for trafficking in 2009, compared with 329 individuals prosecuted in 2008.
 During the reporting period, Romania convicted 183 trafficking offenders, up from 125 individuals convicted in 2008.
-During the reporting period, only 39 percent – 72 of the 183 – of convicted trafficking offenders served some time in prison; one offender was sentenced to up to six months' imprisonment, 54 offenders were sentenced to five to 10 years' imprisonment, six offenders were sentenced to 10 to 15 years' imprisonment, and one child offender was sentenced to an undisclosed amount of time in prison.
+During the reporting period, only 39 percent - 72 of the 183 - of convicted trafficking offenders served some time in prison; one offender was sentenced to up to six months' imprisonment, 54 offenders were sentenced to five to 10 years' imprisonment, six offenders were sentenced to 10 to 15 years' imprisonment, and one child offender was sentenced to an undisclosed amount of time in prison.
 The remaining 111 convicted trafficking offenders did not receive imposed prison sentences.

 In 2009, Romanian law enforcement officials forged partnerships with foreign counterparts from five countries, leading to the arrest of at least 16 trafficking offenders and the identification of at least 107 victims.
 There were no reports that government officials were involved in trafficking during the reporting period.